NEWS: Follow this link for information to help protect you from a housing scam.

 Many people will tell you that you need to get your housing for the next year sorted out in January.
 This is when the Union holds its Housing Event and when lots of properties go on the Housing List.
 However, there is no need to panic.
 Even if you leave it until the summer (or even September) to look, you will still find somewhere, although the choice might be more limited and the friends that you might want to share with may already have made their arrangements.

 Think carefully about where you live.
 You may have more choice if you go beyond the obvious student areas such as the Golden Triangle and rents could be lower.
 Norwich has a good public transport system so think about living within easy reach of a bus route, particularly the 25, 25A routes, which go directly to the campus.
-If you have ever lived in UEA residences, live in NR2 or within a mile of campus, you will not be allowed a parking permit and will have to pay visitors' parking charges if you use a car to get into the University.
-An annual bus pass covering First Bus zones 1-5 costs only £215 in 2015/16 and provides unlimited travel.
-The bus pass is available via the "First Mobile Ticket App" available for free on the App Store and Google Play.
+An annual bus pass covering First Bus zones 1-5 costs only £235 in 2019/20 and provides unlimited travel.
+The bus pass is available via the "First Mobile Ticket App" available for free from the App Store and Google Play.
+Note that undergraduate and postgraduate taught students are usually not eligible for parking permits unless they lodge a successful appeal, and so if you plan on driving to university you will need to use the free Park and Ride system.

 Don't be panicked into sharing with people from your corridor if you don't really get on with them.
 Home Run will be organising housing socials and provides a house share message board which puts people who are looking to form a house share in touch with one another.
-This is available from the Advice Centre or online at www.homerunstudentpad.co.uk/Pages/Homelet.
+This is available from advice(su).

 When you move in you should be given an inventory which lists everything in the property belonging to the landlord and its condition.
 You should check that every item on the inventory is present and you should note any damage such as cigarette burns on the carpet or chipped paintwork.
 If you have a camera with a date facility, you could record any damage.
 Once the inventory is agreed, sign it before returning it to the agent or landlord and make sure you all keep a copy.
 When you move out, the contents will be checked against the inventory and the cost of making good damage or replacing missing items deducted from your deposits.
 Normally, the inventory will be checked when the last person moves out.
 If you move out before your housemates and things are damaged after you leave, you could still be liable for a share of the cost.
 The landlord cannot withhold your deposit to cover the cost of normal "wear and tear" although views on what constitutes "wear and tear" may differ.